Gregification/audinc/readme.md

 - auto clicker : a auto clicker
 - tts  : text to speach using the FreeTTS libary

+# setup
+ - use eclipse ide for java, will eventually make it fully maven when ever i or someone elsle gets to it.
+1. pull this repo
+1. within eclipse > file > import existing project >  select the folder that teh git project was cloned into > import
+2. withineclipse > select the audinc project > prject > properties > java build path > libraries > classpath > add Jar > audinc > refrence libs > JSerial > the jar in that folder

 # How to contribute
 1. make a new class inside the <code>presentables.presents</code> package that extends the <code>presentables.Presentable</code> class. the Presentable class will allow your tool to interface with the gui.